-The OSSM installation contractor must:
+OSSM installation contractors must:

-- be a licensed plumber - not make alterations or installations without council approval - consult and liaise with the designer during installation and construction phase to ensure design integrity and certify that the installation has been installed in accordance with the approved design report. - Arrange inspections with Council certifiers - Compile the final Operation and Maintenance Manual based on the draft manual prepared in the OSSM Design Report and any adjustments or details arising from the installation. - Provide a copy of the Operation and Maintenance Manual and OSSM approval details to the owner and resident following installation or upgrading of an OSSM system. - · Provide Council with copies of the sewer service and work as executed diagrams.
+- · be a licensed plumber and electrician where relevant - · not make alterations or installations without council approval - consult and liaise with the designer during installation and construction phase to ensure design integrity and certify that the installation has been installed in accordance with the approved design report - · Arrange authority to work and inspections with Council certifiers - Compile the final Operation and Maintenance Manual based on the draft manual prepared in the OSSM Design Report and any adjustments or details arising from the installation - Provide a copy of the Operation and Maintenance Manual and OSSM approval details to the owner and resident following installation or upgrading of an OSSM system - Provide Council with copies of the sewer service and work as executed diagrams.
+Penalties can be imposed for not providing information when required.